« Previous Page

 Evidence (preoperative chemoradiation therapy):

-Short-course preoperative radiation therapy
+Short-course preoperative radiation therapy followed by surgery and chemotherapy

 The use of short-course radiation therapy before surgery has been a standard approach in parts of Europe and Australia.